Spending just a bit more time and thought into how you search for cheap flights can pay of enormously.

 - Hit the Seasonality tab for a graph showing the cheapest and most expensive months of the year to travel this route.

-Skyscanner lets you do something along similar lines, with a bit of a hidden feature that not many people seem to be aware of.
+Skyscanner lets you do something along similar lines as Momondo’s Flight Insight, with a feature that’s a little bit hidden and not many people seem to know about.

-Enter your departure point and destination, and then from the date drop-down box, select WHOLE MONTH.
+Simply enter your departure point and destination, and then from the date drop-down box, select WHOLE MONTH.
 This will get you a calendar showing the estimated prices for every departure and arrival date within that month.
-If you’re at all flexible with your dates, pick the cheapest days to get final prices for those dates.
+If you’re at all flexible with your dates, pick the cheapest days to get final live prices for those dates.

 When to book